SpamTagger/st-exim/README.md

 # mc-exim

-Compile MailCleaner's build of Exim with Docker/Podman/etc.
+Compile MailCleaner's build of Exim with Docker

 # Usage